 Along with various health benefits of omega-3 fatty acids especially flax seed oil, researches have also revealed that omega-3 fatty acids are linked to the most affected chronic diabetes.

-Earlier flax seeds were commonly used to lower the blood sugar level after meals in normal individuals and this lead to the thought and research for the effect uses of flax 369 capsules or omega-3 on diabetes.
+Earlier flax seeds were commonly used to lower the blood sugar level after meals in normal individuals and this lead to the thought and research for the effective uses of flax 369 capsules or omega-3 on diabetes.

-World Health Organization researchers published an open-label study on the effect of flax seed powder supplementation in the management of diabetes.
+World Health Organization researchers published an open-label study on the effect of flaxseed powder supplementation in the management of diabetes.

-18 Diabetic subjects were given a table spoon of ground flax seeds every day for about a month, and the results were compared with the placebo group of 11 volunteers where these groups were without any supplementation.
+18 Diabetic subjects were given a tablespoon of ground flax seeds every day for about a month, and the results were compared with the placebo group of 11 volunteers where these groups were without any supplementation.

 The diet in the experimental group was unaltered.
 Almost 10 gms of flax seed powder was given to the subjects in a span of one month.

 The researchers observed a significant drop in fasting blood sugars, triglycerides, and cholesterol, as well as the most important thing, a drop in A1C (blood sugar) level.

 Supplementation with flaxseed reduced fasting blood glucose by 19.7% and glycated hemoglobin by 15.6%.